LISTENING

 assassin asesino (de un político)

-assassination asesinato (de un político)
+asesinato (de un político)

 assault agresión